 Don't see a tool that belongs on Gulf TREE?
 Suggest a tool here.

 In order to be relevant for a wide variety of users, we invited stakeholders to two series of workshops across the Gulf Coast (2016-2017).
 The first round of workshops focused on identifying what our stakeholders needed from Gulf TREE and the second round of workshops allowed attendees to test the beta version of Gulf TREE.
-The feedback from the second round of workshops inspired many site updates, which will be live on www.gulfTREE.org in mid-March.
+The feedback from the second round of workshops inspired many site updates, which shortly followed the official release of the site in February 2018.
+You can learn more about the project by going to www.gulfTREE.org/about or contacting our Project Coordinator.